neiljeffries/dsi-service/README.md

 If not installed, download and install Python from python.org.

-Run these commands in PowerShell or CDM:
+Once you have Python installed, run these commands in PowerShell or CDM:

     python --version
     pip install pyinstaller